benkwhite/PredictSeats/Readme.md

 3. **Parameter Adjustment**:
    - Modify the parameters in the `parameters.json` file as per your requirement.
 This allows you to fine-tune various aspects of the model like the number of layers, learning rate, number of epochs, etc.
+   - Here are the detailed explanation for all the parameteres in .json.

 ## Shortcut Tasks